ricardoquesada/unijoysticle/DOCUMENTATION.md

 ## Bugs

 * To boot the NodeMCU make sure that it is not connected to the Commodore 64.
 Otherwise it might not boot.
 I guess (big guess) it is related to a line that should be floating, but it is not when it is connected to the C64.
+* "Gyruss mode" is only supported on iOS.
+Android version coming soon.